owlbarn/tutorial/book/linear-algebra/README.md

 - : bool = true
 ```

-TODO: The intuition of SVD.

 The SVD is not only important linear algebra concept, but also has a wide and growing applications.
 For example, the [Moore-Penrose pseudo-inverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse) that works for non-invertible matrix can be implemented efficiently using SVD (we provide `pinv` function in the linear algebra module for the pseudo inverse).
+It can also be used for information compression such as in image processing.
-In the Natural Language Processing chapter we will see how SVD plays a crucial role in the language processing field.
+As we have said, in the Natural Language Processing chapter we will see how SVD plays a crucial role in the language processing field to perform principal component analysis.

 ## Internal: CBLAS and LAPACKE